repoze/repoze.configuration/docs/config.rst

 will be called by :mod:`repoze.configuration` after all directives have been loaded and called.

-The code in the callback returned from a :mod:`repoze.configuration` direcive often populates the ``registry`` dictionary attached to the context.
+The code in the ``callback`` returned in the dictionary from a :mod:`repoze.configuration` direcive often populates the ``registry`` dictionary attached to the context.
 It is also assumed that a directive will use the provided "context" object as a scratchpad for temporary data if it needs to collaborate in some advanced way with other directives.
 The context object is not "precious" in any way.

 The ``discriminator`` value that a directive returns is used to perform conflict resolution during deferred callback processing.
 If more than one directive returns the same discriminator, and the YAML structure that the directive uses is in a separate file (via :ref:`include_directive`), an error is thrown.
-In effect, the discriminator provides directives with cardinality: two directives in two separate files may not return the same discriminator without the system detecting a conflict, and raising an error.
-XXX conflict detection untrue currently
+In effect, the discriminator provides directives with cardinality: two directives may not return the same discriminator without the system detecting a conflict, and raising an error unless the directive is an override (see :ref:`include_override`).

 A directive may return ``None``, in which case no deferred callback is performed.